genesisdayrit/gd-second-brain-os/templates/weekly-templates/weekly_map_form.md

 ---

-Hey Genesis, hope your week has been awesome.
+Hey {name}, hope your week has been awesome.

 Let's review this past week & plan the week ahead!